Asian stocks, euro hit by threat of Europe downgrades

 SINGAPORE Asian stocks sank on Tuesday and the euro languished near a two-month low as investors took fright at the prospect of mass euro zone sovereign ratings downgrades after the outcome of a "last chance" European Union summit failed to convince markets.

-Commodities steadied after a hammering in the previous session and the so-called risk currencies of big resource producers such as Australia nursed heavy losses as investors huddled in the relative safety of the dollar.
+Commodities steadied after a hammering in the previous session and the so-called risk currencies of big resource producers such as Australia nursed heavy losses as investors huddled in the relative safety of the dollar, lifting both the U.S. currency and Treasuries.

-European stocks were expected to open slightly higher after sharp losses in the previous session, but concerns that the euro zone remains a long way from solving its sovereign debt crisis were likely to make any rebound modest.

 "Although there were hopes that Europe would stabilise after the summit last week, we are seeing fresh uncertainty as Moody's, Standard & Poor's and Fitch have all warned on Europe," said Hiroichi Nishi, equity general manager at SMBC Nikko Securities in Tokyo.

-Japan's Nikkei share average fell 1.2 percent, while MSCI's broadest index of Asia Pacific shares outside Japan lost 1.4 percent.
-The MSCI index has lost nearly 18 percent this year and is about 23 percent off its 2011 high reached in April.
+Japan's Nikkei share average fell 1.4 percent, while MSCI's broadest index of Asia Pacific shares outside Japan lost 1.3 percent.

-Shares in growth sensitive commodity producers were hit hard, with global miners BHP Billiton (BHP.AX) and Rio Tinto (RIO.AX) both shedding more than 2 percent, while some Asian chip makers were also sold after industry bellwether Intel (INTC.O) cut its revenue outlook.
+Shares in growth sensitive commodity producers were hit hard, with global miners BHP Billiton (BHP.AX) and Rio Tinto (RIO.AX) both shedding more than 2 percent.

 Friday's European Union summit deal to strengthen budget discipline in the embattled euro zone had initially cheered investors, prompting a short-lived rally in riskier assets.